Blog

 • Understand about starting benefits early: You can begin collecting at age 62, but with a permanent penalty that will reduce the amount you can collect by 30%.

 • Learn about spousal benefit eligibility: Lower-earning spouses receive the benefits based on their spouse’s earning record.
-Spouses can earn an amount equal to up to 50% of the higher-earning spouse’s benefit.
+Spouses can earn an amount equal to up to 50% of the higher-earning spouse’s benefit at their full retirement age.
 People married for at least 10 years may be eligible to receive benefits based on their ex-spouse’s employment earnings.
+The total amount able to be received will depend on various factors, like both of your ages, incomes, and more.

 Start Planning for Your Retirement Now

-Many Americans don’t have enough in retirement savings to sustain the standard of living to which they’re accustomed.
+Many Americans don’t have enough in savings to sustain the standard of living they’re accustomed to as they transition to retirement.
 Retirement income planning that doesn’t just rely on Social Security is critical.
-To maintain your standard of living after retirement, you’ll need to calculate your best retirement income, and start (or continue) saving toward that goal.
+To maintain your standard of living after retirement, you’ll need to calculate your best retirement income, and create a plan to appropriately save for retirement and your financial goals.
 You can sign up online to calculate your Social Security benefits now.

 Smart saving, budgeting, and planning are key to living comfortably after you retire.
-Consider investing in an American Heritage Credit Union 59-month bump-up, 15-month, or 9-month IRA certificate.
-You’ll find some great tax benefits with these accounts, which can include that your contributions are tax-deductible, or your earnings will be tax-free.
-Get all the insight you need by partnering with a local financial advisor at American Heritage’s Investment & Retirement Center (IRC).
+Consider investing in an American Heritage IRA, Certificate or Bump-Up Certificate to enjoy competitive rates and some great tax benefits with these accounts, like tax-deductible contributions or tax-free earnings.
+Get all the insight you need by partnering with local retirement professionals at American Heritage’s Investment & Retirement Center (IRC).
 Set up your free consultation to learn more and get started.

 Want to stay up-to-date with more financial articles like this one?
 Join our email list and receive the latest blog articles in your inbox.